IUML Kerala Chief Panakkad Sayed Hyderali Shihab Thangal no more | Politics

 ''He passed away shortly after 12 in the afternoon.
 The arrangements to take the body to his home town are being made now,'' a senior office bearer of the IUML told PTI.

+The Leader of Opposition said Thangal led the United Democratic Front (UDF) and stood for the brotherhood, secularism and the unity of the nation.

+''Thangal always stood for the unity and integrity of the nation, the brotherhood and secularism and led the UDF from the front.
+His demise is an irreparable loss at a time when fascist forces are dragging back the nation,'' Satheesan said.

-State ministers V Sivankutty and Saji Cheriyan condoled the demise of the IUML supremo.
+State Ministers V Sivankutty, Saji Cheriyan, Speaker M B Rajesh also condoled the death of the IUML supremo.

-''As a senior figure in state politics, he used to maintain close association with everyone and had everyone's respect.
-The demise of Thangal is a great loss to the socio-cultural life of Kerala,'' Cheriyan said in his message.
+Thangal was the state chief of IUML for the past 12 years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)